 | Smart Home Integration | Google, Alexa, Z-Wave, Matter | Google, Alexa | Google, Alexa, Z-Wave, Zigbee |

-1. ADT Self Setup: Best Alternative for Easy DIY Installation
+1. ADT Blu: Best Alternative for Easy DIY Installation

-Another reason ADT Self Setup is a strong SimpliSafe alternative is its professional monitoring service.
-It’s the same award-winning service as the professionally installed setups.
-ADT has 12 interconnected monitoring centers across North America to ensure someone is always available, even during natural disasters or regional outages.
+Another reason ADT Blu is a strong SimpliSafe alternative is its professional monitoring service.
+It's backed by the same award-winning ADT monitoring infrastructure as the professionally installed systems.
+ADT has six interconnected monitoring centers across North America to ensure someone is always available, even during natural disasters or regional outages.

-FYI: ADT includes video verification as a feature in its Complete monitoring plan.
+FYI: ADT includes video verification in its camera-supported professional monitoring plans.
 Video-verified alarms can speed up police response.1

 Pros